techidaily/site-win11-tips/source/_posts/essential-steps-for-smoothing-over-filesystem-discrepan-market-trends-indicate-a-rise-in-the-use-of-renewable-energy-sources-write-an-article-discussing-how36.md

  System Restore is a troubleshooting tool that can potentially address various causes for file system errors, be it system file corruption, app conflicts, or recent Windows updates.
 It fixes many things by restoring Windows to an earlier date (system snapshot).
 However, restoring Windows to an earlier time will only likely work if you can select a restore point that predates the file system error on your PC.

- To apply this potential solution, read through our guide to[utilizing System Restore and creating restore points](https://www.makeuseof.com/windows-11-create-restore-point/) .
+ To apply this potential solution, read through our guide to [utilizing System Restore and creating restore points](https://www.makeuseof.com/windows-11-create-restore-point/) .
 Select a restoration date that will take your PC back to a time when there wasn’t a system file error on it.
 The oldest restore point available is the most likely one to do that.

 ![The System Restore tool](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/02/system-restore-window.jpg)